 A. Read with real books.
 Choose books from my College Bound Reading List

 B. Write by doing some journal writing.
 Journaling keeps writing skills fresh, and it's good for the child anyway.
 This is a key ingredient to psychological care anyway, and can help your child cope with and understand almost any crisis they face.
-This journal can be used later on, when health is returned and the child is writing a college application essay.
+This journal can be used later on when health is returned and the child is writing a college application essay.
 While a crisis is always upsetting, the bright side is that a crisis makes an incredibly compelling college application essay.
-This book has plenty of writing prompts if it's encouraging: Writing Down the Days.
+This book has plenty of writing prompts: Writing Down the Days.
 And, this little notebook would be great for a journal, because the smaller pages won't be overwhelming.

 C. Math, when possible, can be as simple as a few math problems or as much as a whole math lesson, if the child is healthy enough and able.